 Definition

 A 'session of care' is the period of time that an approved provider (1.1.A.90) charges a fee to an individual (1.1.I.90) for providing child care.
-A session of care may be of any length up to, but cannot exceed, 12 hours.
+A session of care may be any length up to a maximum of 12 hours.

 Approved providers and individuals need to agree, under a CWA, on the details of the sessions of care the individual will be liable to pay for, including the length of the sessions.
 Depending on charging practices of approved providers, individuals may be charged for a full session of care even if their child does not attend the whole session.